Superintendent/Assistant SuperintendentsDr. Mike Reik

 Superintendent of SchoolsDr.
 Reik began his employment with Platte County School District in the fall of 2001, acting as assistant principal in a dual role, both at Barry School and Platte City Middle School.
 After serving in that capacity for three years, he spent the following two years as the principal of Barry School.
 In the fall of 2006, Dr. Reik moved to the district office as Assistant Superintendent of Curriculum followed by Assistant Superintendent of Support Services.
 Beginning with the 2009-10 school year, Dr. Reik became Platte County R-3's fifth Superintendent of Schools.Dr.
 Reik began his career in education as an elementary teacher in the Peoria Public School District in Illinois.
 He then moved to Liberty Public Schools where he taught first grade for three years prior to his administrative move to Platte County.
 Holding a Bachelor of Science from Bradley University and a master’s degree from Northwest Missouri State University, Dr. Reik received his Doctor of Education in educational policy and leadership in 2007.

-Dr. Reik is currently serving as President of the Cooperating School Districts of Greater Kansas City (CSDGKC), an executive committee member of Missouri Association of School Administrators (MASA), an executive member of the Suburban Conference of Greater Kansas City, and a board member for the Northland Center for Advanced Professional Studies (NCAPS).
-Previously, he has served as President of the Greater Kansas City School Administrators Association, President of the Greater Kansas City Suburban Association of Conference, and acted as co-chair of the Northland Education Business Alliance.
+Dr. Reik is currently serving as Secretary/Treasurer of Platte County Economic Development Council (PCEDC), an executive committee member of Missouri Association of School Administrators (MASA), and as an executive member of the Suburban Conference of Greater Kansas City.
+Previously, he has served as President of the Greater Kansas City School Administrators Association, President of the Greater Kansas City Suburban Association of Conference, co-chair of the Northland Education Business Alliance, and a board member for the Northland Center for Advanced Professional Studies (NCAPS).
 Knowing that service to the community is of vital importance, he is a standing director with the Platte City Chamber of Commerce, Northland Regional Chamber of Commerce, and the Platte County Economic Development Council as well as participating as vice-chair of the KCI Area Action Team.
-Additionally, Dr. Reik serves as a commissioner of the KCI Corridor and Platte Purchase Tax Increment Finance Commissions.
-In 2011, Dr. Reik was recognized as “New Superintendent of the Year” by the Greater Kansas City School Administrators Association and is currently the Greater Kansas City nominee for the MASA Pearce Award which is presented to an outstanding Missouri Superintendent of Schools.While leading Platte County for the past seven years, Dr. Reik has developed and deployed a strategic plan that is aligned to the Malcolm Baldrige National Quality Criteria.
-It is the Mission, Vision, and Values of that strategic plan that guides Dr. Reik in his daily work.“Platte County School District is rich in tradition, we are beaming with pride, and we have a collective vision to build learners of tomorrow.
+Additionally, Dr. Reik serves as a commissioner of the Kansas City, KCI Corridor and Platte Purchase Tax Increment Finance Commissions.
+In 2011, Dr. Reik was recognized as “New Superintendent of the Year” by the Greater Kansas City School Administrators Association as well as the 2016-17 Greater Kansas City nominee for the MASA Pearce Award which is presented to an outstanding Missouri Superintendent of Schools.While leading Platte County, Dr. Reik has developed and deployed a strategic plan that is aligned to the Malcolm Baldrige National Quality Criteria.
+It is the mission, vision, and values of that strategic plan that guides Dr. Reik in his daily work.“Platte County School District is rich in tradition, we are beaming with pride, and we have a collective vision to prepare individual learners for success in life.
 I am honored to lead a school district that is focused on getting better every day.”